Zoom on the Honda EB4000

 The following charts are provided to give you an idea of how some of the key specs of the Honda EB4000 compare to generators of similar power (between 3000 and 4000 W).

-- A weight of 185 lbs makes the Honda EB4000 one of the heavier devices in the 3000-4000 rated wattage range.
-In terms of weight, one of the champions in their power range is the Generac GP3500iO, standing at just 74.3 lbs.
+- As its dry weight is 185 pounds, the Honda EB4000 is one of the heavier of the products which can generate 3000 to 4000 running watts.
+In terms of weight, one of the champions in their power range is the WEN GN400i, standing at just 66.1 lbs.

 As you can see from this dynamic chart, when compared to other 3000-4000W generators, the Honda EB4000 is on the expensive side of the price range.